-[Sections 36 to 64, inclusive, of the original Act are repealed by the following, which is substituted therefor.]
-Supplemental X.-An Act amendatory of Article Fourth of an Act entitled "An Act to repeal the several Charters of the City of San Francisco, to establish the Boundaries of the City and County of San Francisco, and to consolidate the Government thereof, approved the ninteenth day of April, cighteen hundred and fifty-six, repealing Sections thirty-six to sixty-four, inclusive, and Acts and parts of Acts amendatory and supplementary thereof, and substituting this Act for said Article Four."-Approved April 25, 1862.
-SECTION 1.
-All the original streets, as laid down upon the map now in the office of the City and County Surveyor of the City and County of San Francisco, signed by C. H. Gough, Michael Hayes, and Horace Hawes, Commissioners, and by John J. Hoff, Surveyor, and generally known as the "Van Ness Map," and all other streets, lanes, alleys, places, or courts, now dedicated to public use, or which shall be hereafter dedicated to public use, lying between the Bay of San Francisco and Johnston and Larkin streets, including the two last-named streets, are hereby declared to be open public streets, lanes, alleys, places, or courts, for the purposes of this law; and the Board of Supervisors of said City and County are hereby authorized to employ the City and County Surveyor to ascertain and establish the lines and width of all or any of said streets, lanes, and alleys, and the sizes of said places, or courts, when they shall deem it necessary so to do.
+[Sections 36-64, inclusive, of the original Act, are repealed by the following, which is substituted therefor.]

+Supplemental X.-An Act amendatory of Article Fourth of an Act entitled "An Act to repeal the several Charters of the City of San Francisco, to establish the Boundaries of the City and Connty of San Francisco, and to consolidate the Government thereof, approved the initeeth day of April, eighteen hundred and fifty-six, repealing Sections thirty-six to sixty-four, inclusive, and Acts and parts of Acts amendatory and supplementary thereof, and substituting this Act for said Article Four."-Approved April 23, 1862.

+All the original streets, as laid down upon the map now in the office of the City and County Surveyor of the City and County of San Francisco, signed by C. H. Gough, Michael Hayes, and Horace Hawes, Commissioners, and by John J. Hoff, Surveyor, and generally known as the "Yan Ness Map." and all other streets, lanes, alleys, lalecs, or courts, now dedicated to public use, or which shall be hereafter dedicated to public use, lying between the Bay of San Francisco and Johnston and Larkin streets, including the two last-named streets, are hereby declared to be open public streets, lanes, alleys, places, or courts, for the purposes of this law; and the Board of Supervisors of said city and county are hereby authorized to employ the City and County Surveyor to ascertain and establish the lines and width of all or any of said streets, lanes, and alleys, and the sizes of said places, or courts, when they shall deem it necessary so to do.

 Sec.
-2. The Board of Supervisors shall have power to lay out and open new streets, within \In addition to these provisions there are several Acts in relation to the sale and exchange of School Lots, and authorizing the issuing of School Bonds, providing for the payment of the interest thereon, and the redemption of the principal thereof; for which see the Statutes of the State of the year in which each was enacted.-Complete.
+2. The Board of Supervisors shall have power to lay out and open new streets, within

+^{}In addition to these provisions there are several Acts in relation to the sale and exchange of School Lots, and anticipal thereof; for which see the Statutes of the payment of the Interest thereon, and the redemption of the principal thereof; for which see the Statutes of the State of the year in which each was enacted.-Compiler.